Megha1001/NextStep/System_Design/HLD/Youtube/hld.md

             - Use session URI to upload the video
             ![alt text](API-Design/Content_Creators/Upload-part-2.png)
-            Note : PUT is used to update an existing resource, POST is used to create new resource
+            Note : PUT is used to update an existing resource, POST is used to create new resource PATCH is use for updating part of existing resource, PUT is used to updata the entire resource
 - Streaming/Watching content